 \section{Scalar Field in eccentric motion around a Schwarzschild black hole}

-Let us now assume that a scalar field $\psi$, with mass $\mu\ll M$ that allows us to treat it as a massless field, is orbiting around the Schwarzschild black hole following an eccentric geodesic.
-Hence, the scalar field can be modelled as a small perturbation to the Schwarzschild background, which obeys to the spin-0 Teukolsky equation \cite{Bini:2024icd}.
+Let us now assume that a massless scalar field $\psi$, sourced by a scalar charge with mass $\mu\ll M$, is orbiting around the Schwarzschild black hole following an eccentric geodesic.
+The scalar field can then be modeled as a small perturbation to the Schwarzschild background, which obeys the spin-0 Teukolsky equation \cite{Bini:2024icd}.
 The equation reduces to the massless Klein-Gordon equation on a Schwarzschild background